4.) Truth 4: Bradley

 Yeah, you say.
 Being a baby.

-I know– she says.
+I know, she grins.
 We’re playing bananagrams if you wanna come.

 We were– She pauses– and then Lilly told us you were coming back and we knew you’d rather play Bananagrams.

 So you follow her to the floor–